 - Project Consultant; or

 - Attorney acting as an agent for the developer/builder, Condominium Association or management company.

-Additional information regarding Condominium Project Recertification refer to: Handbook 4000.1, Section II.C.3 and II.C.2.b. available at: https://www.hud.gov/program_offices/administration/hudclips/handbooks/hsgh
+For case numbers assigned October 15, 2019 and after, additional information regarding Condominium Project Recertification refer to: Handbook 4000.1, Sections II.C.3 and II.C.2.b. available at: https://www.hud.gov/program_offices/administration/hudclips/handbooks/hsgh

 For more information regarding condominium projects refer to:

 - The FHA Condominium Mortgage Insurance page at: https://www.hud.gov/program_offices/housing/sfh/ins/sfh_ins_condominiums

 - To search for FHA-approved condominiums please visit: https://entp.hud.gov/idapp/html/condlook.cfm